Struggling To Build an Emergency Fund

 Not enough extra cash each month to build an emergency fund?
 Find out how you can take this critical financial step even when you’re living paycheck to paycheck.

-Given the rising prices we’re experiencing on everything from groceries to gas, finding extra money for savings will not be easy.
+Given the high prices we’re experiencing on everything from groceries to gas, finding extra money for savings isn’t easy.

 We reached out to Alan Moore, MS, CFP, and the co-founder of the XY Planning Network, to answer a few questions regarding ways to build up your emergency fund.
 Here’s what he had to say: